MicrosoftDocs/microsoft-community-training/microsoft-community-training/user-management/add-users/add-an-administrator-to-the-portal.md

 ## Adding one or more admins to an organization by Organization Admin

-CT now supports an organization administrator to add one or more other administrators, to their respective Organizations
+MCT now supports an organization administrator to add one or more other administrators, to their respective Organizations

 ### Steps to add one or more Administrators to an organization, by Organization Administrator